lvh/lvh.github.io/posts/reverse-ungineering.rst

 law itself is more math than physics, too: it's a first-order approximation based only on the observation that stuff stretches when you pull it.
-It's wrong all the time, even for fairly germane materials and setups. [#hooke]_ Both theories were put together long before we had serious [#serious]_ materials science.
+It's wrong all the time, even for fairly germane objects. [#hooke]_ Both theories were put together long before we had serious [#serious]_ materials science.
 We use them because they (mostly) work, not because they are a consequence of a physical model.

 That was just one example from a single discipline, but it holds more generally, too.
 I analyze circuits by recognizing subsections.
 If you show me a piece that looks like a low-pass filter, I am not distracted by Maxwell's equations to figure out what that little capacitor is doing.
-I could certainly derive its behavior that way: in fact, someone made me do that once.
-Quite instructive.
+I could certainly derive its behavior that way: in fact, someone made me do that once, and it was quite instructive.
 But I'm not bothered with the electrodynamics of a capacitor right now; I'm just trying to understand this circuit.

 This isn't just how engineers happen to do their jobs in practice, either.
 Engineering breakthroughs live on both sides of science's